MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

  WORKING PROCESS:

-In order to achieve that goal, firstly It was used Gnu Radio and Pothos Flow to produce some examples and receivers of ISM/ FM using LimeSDR (GNU RADIO folder).
+In order to achieve that goal, firstly It was used Gnu Radio and Pothos Flow to produce some receivers of ISM/ FM and passive radar examples using LimeSDR (GNU RADIO folder).
-Next, It was developped the main processing code in MATLAB.
+Next, It was developped the main processing code in MATLAB (MATLAB folder).
-Finally, It was produced a passive radar simulator.
+Finally, It was produced a passive radar simulator (MATLAB folder).

 ORGANIZATION AND SEQUENCE: